Post

 I learned recently that this colleague of mine also has a somewhat rare autoimmune condition.
 I imagined something.
 What if his parents, when they chose to have children, elected for IVF, and were offered a panel of options that survived the initlal fertilization process.
 One had blue eyes, the other had brown… one was taller, one was shorter… one was expected to be a little smarter, the other a little slower… of ten options, two showed problematic genetic mutations; one for cancer, the other an autoimmune disorder.
 They chose a couple from the remaining eight and “discarded” the rest.

-Oh, how traigc… No, I’m not talking about a tragedy.
-There are a million tragic reasons that could have prevented my colleague’s birth; his parents could have never met, they could have died in an accident, they could have chosen a different time; wars had to be fought, certain friends made, certain bars visited… but the least of this scenario is its trageic nature.
-It’s not a mere tragedy that my colleague was never born; it was a crime.
+There are a million tragic reasons that could have prevented my colleague’s birth; his parents could have chosen a different time to have children, they might have never met, they could have died in an accident… certain friends had to be made made, certain bars visited, certain trips taken, others dismissed, educational choices made… even certain wars fought and certain people killed… indeed, nothing short of an uncountable number of variables determined my colleague’s existence.
+But the least of this scenario is its trageic nature.
+It would not be a mere tragedy that my colleague was never born; it would have been, bluntly, a crime.
 To willfully have “discarded” my colleague’s life in favor of some preference whatsoever is equivalent to staring my colleague in the eyes to say, “Actually, you do not deserve to live if there were better options than you.
 If we could do it over again with today’s technology, you probably would never have been wanted.”
 It’s not a leap to understand why the original action is equivalent to saying this.
-There were ten viable lifeforms ready to pounce into greater and greater existence if only allowed; and the ones that had “defects” were not allowed, and among them was my colleague.
+There were ten viable lifeforms ready to flourish into greater and greater maturity if only allowed; and the ones that had “defects” were not allowed, and among them was my colleague.
 He was not allowed because he was inferior.
 Hasn’t humanity already been through this with the auctioning of African slaves in the 1800s, or the forced sterilizations of 1933 under Nazi eugenics?
-Why are we suddenly thinking it was all a great idea after all, and that it just needed a few more white lab coats, research grants and fashionably calling it a “startup” to make it ethically sterile?
+What’s the difference between a dictator deciding whether someone should live or die and a mother or father deciding it?
+Do parents own their children as if they were items on a grocery shelf?
+I thought we gave up the idea that persons could be owned when we abolished slavery.
+Is it not rather that parents are the chief caretakers of their children, charged by the natural law of the heart with the duty of ensuring their flourishing and education?
+Why are we suddenly thinking eugenics and person-ownership was all a great idea after all, and that it just needed a few more white lab coats, research grants and fashionably calling it a “startup” to make it ethically sterile?

 Congratulations, parents!
 Thanks to an ever-determined scientific community to bring you what you never asked for, you will soon have access to the brand new, tantilizingly promising Build-Your-Own McBaby.
 The power of choice, no longer restrained to your Cook Out milkshake flavor or the trims on your new car.
 Now you too can “pick your baby,” in the words of Nucleus’s Kian Sadeghi, the company now offering these very possibilities.